12OI3/12oi3.github.io/_project/2023-1-Survivor For The Feast.md

 * An abundance of stunning visual effects paired with highly satisfying action combat.
 * Six different bios with diverse weather effects.
 * A total of 144 dishes to create by gathering ingredients.
-* Stacking dish to make skill stonger.
+* Stacking dish to make skill stronger.
 Let Him Cook!!!

 ## Description